-Mikel Landa is a Spanish road cyclist who rides for Movistar.
+Mikel Landa is a Spanish road cyclist who will ride for Bahrain-McLaren in 2020.

 Mikel Landa: career to date